Gold: For richer, for poorer as crisis cools

 At the same token, the Fed's $2.5 trillion bond-buying programme is due to expire at the end of June, with some taking that as an appropriate time for another round of injecting liquidity.

-"So if you are looking for the Fed to do something fresh, probably you would look for the language to shift slightly ahead of FOMC meetings in the run up to the end of the first half," Credit Suisse analyst Tom Kendall said.
+"So if you are looking for thre Fed to do something fresh, probsbly you would look for the language to shift slightly ahead of FOMC meetings in the run up to the end of the first half," Credit Suisse analyst Tom Kendall said.

 So what are the odds of a new record high in the price?